Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter012.md

 "All right then," she said, managing a smile despite the overwhelming scope of the work ahead.
 "We learn Threadcraft, we heal the laylines, and we help the people affected by the magical anomalies.
 One village at a time."

-As Dean Margarethe left them to their planning and Willi began sketching out supply lists for their upcoming travels, Lin felt the Forest Spirit stirring more strongly in her staff.
+Willi began sketching out supply lists for their upcoming travels, Lin felt the Forest Spirit stirring more strongly in her staff.
 There was work to be done—important, difficult, necessary work that would test everything they had learned about magic, friendship, and responsibility.

 But for the first time since waking up in the infirmary, she felt ready to do it.